-Additionally, the following rules and policies are intended to be as a guideline while volunteering your services with us.
-The rules and policies have been designed to help our volunteers/chaperones/visitors become familiar with the schools' policies.
-If anything is unclear, feel free to discuss the matter with the Supervisor, Teacher, or the Principal at your convenience.
+The following rules and policies are intended to be as a guideline while volunteering your services with us.
+The rules and policies have been designed to help our volunteers become familiar with the school's policies.
+If anything is unclear, feel free to discuss it with the Teacher or the Principal at your convenience.
 The school reserves the right to revise, change, or up-date the information attached as it sees necessary.
 The volunteers will be notified of any revisions should any changes take place.

-We hope that you will find this information he elpful as you jo oin us with your services.
-Than ık you for j oining us and for volunteering your time and services es.
+We hope that you will find this information helpful as you join us with your services.
+Thank you for joining us and for volunteering your time and services.